DavidHrncir/Fivetran_CSDK_Snowflake_HOL/AGR_Agriculture_Livestock_Health_Monitoring/agr-lab-guide.md

    - **requirements.txt**: Python requirements file
 3. Once the above files are downloaded copy/move them to the newly created **agriculture** folder
 4. Open this folder in your development IDE or in a terminal window
-5. **Activate your Python environment in your terminal window**
+5. **Activate your Python virtual environment in your terminal window**

 6. Set up our environment variables.
    - Edit the **agr_manual.env** file.
 These values will become environment variables in your current terminal session (meaning if you close the terminal by accident, you will need to re-apply these environment variables).
 NOTE: If these environment variables are not present, you will be prompted to enter them manually during debugging and deployment (added complexity).
 Note that in the **FIVETRAN_CONFIGURATION** and **FIVETRAN_PYTHON_VERSION** are already set.
 We need to update the first 3 values now.
       - **FIVETRAN_API_KEY**: We need to be in our Fivetran UI, then click your name in the lower left nav panel, then click API Key, and click Generate New API Key.
 Copy the ***base64 encoded key***, remove the default text including the brackets and paste that value.
 If you make a mistake, you can generate a new key as it will overwrite the previous one.
       - **FIVETRAN_DESTINATION_NAME**:  The instructor will place the value in the webinar chat area.
 Copy and paste from there.
       - **FIVETRAN_CONNECTION_NAME**: This must be all lower case letters, numbers, and underscores.
 Since we are sharing a common environment, the <ins>connection names must be unique</ins>.
 An option that works well here is, your initials followed by your birth month and day followed by agr.
 Example: **dh0816agr** This value will be the connector name in Fivetran as well as the schema name in Snowflake.
 Ensure you save the **agr_manual.env** file.
 7. Copy all 5 values from the agr_manual.env file and paste them into your terminal and press enter/return.
    - To view/verify the values are applied in Windows:
    ```bash